pinecoders/pinecoders.github.io/faq_and_code/README.md

 [This script](https://www.tradingview.com/script/isSfahiX-Averages-PineCoders-FAQ/) shows how to calculate a conditional average using three different methods.

 ### How to avoid repainting when using the ``security()`` function?
-See the discussion published with the How to avoid repainting when using security() indicator.
+See the discussion published with the PineCoders indicator [How to avoid repainting when using security()]().

 The easiest way is to use the following syntax for v4:
 ```